srompark/srompark.github.io/_pages/about.md

 ---

-***I'll be joining the Indistrial Engineering Department at Ulsan National Institute of Science and Technology (UNIST) in Spring 2023.*** I am actively looking for prospective undergraduate/master/Ph.D. students or postdocs.
+ **I'll be joining the Indistrial Engineering Department at Ulsan National Institute of Science and Technology (UNIST) in Spring 2023.** I am actively looking for prospective undergraduate/master/Ph.D. students or postdocs.
 If you are interested in working with me, please feel free to send [me](drsaerompark@gmail.com) an email with information about your research interests and relevant background experiences.

---
+***

 I am currently an Assistant Professor in the Department of Convergence Security Engineering ([CSE](https://www.sungshin.ac.kr/cse/index.do)), Sungshin Women’s University in Seoul, South Korea.
 I received a B.S. and Ph.D. in industrial engineering from Seoul National University in 2013 and 2018.
 My research focuses on secure and stable machine learning.
 This includes: stability analysis, robust training from an adversary, and privacy-preserving machine learning through encryption.

 <!--